We are all diverse – my philosophy

 My education journey is the inspiration of how I want to contribute as a Faculty member.
 I was educated in very different cultures, geographies, languages, and scientific systems: Argentina, Germany, and USA.
 I further had the privilege to participate in specific international courses in Brazil (cell biology), Italy (RNA), and Switzerland (microscopy) where I learned scientific topics but similarly important, I interacted with scientists from very different backgrounds, understanding each other always in English but also trying to understand our maternal languages and cultures.
 During this educational journey, I learned that everything can be different to what I can see and think.
 I realized that the perspectives from others always expand mine.
 I experienced that flexibility opens us doors and collegiality gives us opportunities.
 I confirmed that respect is the best thing we can offer to others and also receive from them.

-This educational path influenced my way of thinking, my goals as a Faculty member and educator, and my understanding of diversity.
+This educational path influenced my way of thinking and my goals as a Faculty member and educator.
 I am convinced that diverse colors, sounds, cultures, languages create the best environment for education.

 We are all diverse.
-I believe that the only way to promote diversity is by creating the consciousness that each of us is unique and valuable.
+I believe on the importance of creating the consciousness that each of us is unique and valuable.
 This is my philosophy in the lab (and in my life).

-Diversity and minorities need to be actively supported.
-I am part of this group myself as a PI originally from Argentina and as a woman.
-I work very seriously to show in my own career that we can have a career in academia, be solid faculty members, and excel as mentors.
-I try to perform my work with the goal of progressing in my position thus other minority and diversity members can feel they can also be part.
+I work seriously to show in my own career that we can all have a career in academia, be solid faculty members, and excel as mentors.
+I try to perform my work with the goal of progressing in my position thus other individuals can feel they can also be part.
 I would like to be a good example to them.

-In my lab, I have trained and am currently training several young scientists who are part of the underrepresented minorities (undergrads and PREP scholars), and female graduate students and postdoc.
-Furthermore, I am/was part of numerous (>22) thesis committees at UNC-Chapel Hill, out of which most are from women and/or men from underrepresented backgrounds.
+In my lab, I have trained and am currently training numerous young scientists all from different backgrounds.
+Furthermore, I am/was part of numerous (>22) thesis committees at UNC-Chapel Hill.
 I have also been an active contributor to the Postbaccalaureate Research Education Program (PREP) at UNC-Chapel Hill serving as: (a) mentor of three scholar so far, all of which successfully transitioned into top graduate programs (UNC-Chapel Hill, Columbia University, Washington University at Saint Lous) (see previous members for their publication/award records in the lab), (b) mentoring and guiding the NSF-GRFP application of one of them which has been successful, (c) teaching two workshops each year during 2017 – 2020 (“Keeping Lab Notebooks” and “The Importance of Mentoring”), (d) being a member of the PREP Advisory Board (1/2023 – 12/2024), and (e) serving in the admissions’ interviews with the PREP candidates.

-As a woman and underrepresented minority, I frequently receive invitations to participate in panels and seminars oriented to diversity members.
-These are some of the panels and seminars I was honored to be part to promote inclusion:
+I frequently receive invitations to participate in panels and seminars oriented to young scientists.
+These are some of the panels and seminars I was honored to be part:

 1. Retreat Dept. Biochemistry and Biophysics, UNC-Chapel Hill, invited for the Women in Science Table for discussion with trainees about my career path, 10/2019